Bit field: Implementation

 Bit fields can be used to reduce memory consumption when a program requires a number of integer variables which always will have low values.
 For example, in many systems, storing an integer value requires two bytes (16-bits) of memory; sometimes the values to be stored actually need only one or two bits.
 Having a number of these tiny variables share a bit field allows efficient packaging of data in the memory.

-In C, native implementation-defined bit fields can be created using int, (Note: In C, it is implementation-defined whether a bit-field of type int is signed or unsigned.
+In C, native implementation-defined bit fields can be created using (possibly const or volatile) int, (Note: In C, it is implementation-defined whether a bit-field of type int is signed or unsigned.
 In C++, it is always signed to match the underlying type.) unsigned int, signed int, _Bool (in C99), _BitInt(N), unsigned _BitInt(N) (in C23) or other implementation-defined types.
-In C++, they can be created using any integral or enumeration type; most C compilers also allow this.
+In C++, they can also be created using any integral or enumeration type; most C compilers also allow this.
 In this case, the programmer can declare a structure for a bit field which labels and determines the width of several subfields.
 Adjacently declared bit fields of the same type can then be packed by the compiler into a reduced number of words, compared with the memory used if each 'field' were to be declared separately.

 For languages lacking native bit fields, or where the programmer wants control over the resulting bit representation, it is possible to manually manipulate bits within a larger word type.
 In this case, the programmer can set, test, and change the bits in the field using combinations of masking and bitwise operations.

 Examples

-C programming language
+C

-Declaring a bit field in C and C++:
+Bit fields can be used inside structs in C and C++.